How to write a convincing Impact Section for Horizon Europe

 Do not underestimate the need to include a preliminary business plan into your Horizon Europe proposal.
 In this article we’ve collected the key points of such a business plan, as well as put together tips on how to present a solid and attractive profit and loss statement (P&L).

-Get all the essentials you need to empower your teams to work together on project schedules and budgets, all while writing proposals and managing projects.
-Sign up for our 30-day free trial.
-Once the trial is over you can continue by using our free plan with unlimited users and essential functionalities forever or switch to one of our great paid plan options.
+Empower your teams to work together on project schedules and budgets, all while writing proposals and managing projects.
+Start with our 30-day free trial today!
+Once the trial is over, you can continue by using our free plan with unlimited users and essential functionalities or switch to one of our paid plan options.

 Subscribe to our Newsletter to get updates and expert insights straight to your mailbox.